microsoft/FluidFramework/docs/content/docs/data-structures/overview.md

 ### Common issues and best practices for key-value DDSes

 -   Storing a counter in a map will have unexpected behavior.
 Use the [SharedCounter][] instead.
--   Storing arrays, lists, or logs in a key-value entry may lead to unexpected behavior because users can't collaboratively modify parts of one entry.
-Try storing the array or list data in a SharedSequence or SharedInk.
+-   Storing arrays, lists, or logs in a single key-value entry may lead to unexpected behavior because users can't collaboratively modify parts of one entry.
+Try storing the data in an array node of a [SharedTree][].
 -   Storing a lot of data in one key-value entry may cause performance or merge issues.
 Each update will update the entire value rather than merging two updates.
 Try splitting the data across multiple keys.